Caroline O'Brien

 About me

-Creative approach: I am creative and can work with a range of media to help you express your ideas or connect with your thoughts and feelings.
-If you find it easier to write things down, use mind maps, metaphors, drawing, or other creative techniques to explore what you are feeling, we can do this.
-If you prefer to simply talk, then let's talk.
-What matters most is that you feel comfortable and fully able to be yourself.
+Working creatively: I enjoy working creatively and can use a range of media to help you express your ideas or connect with your thoughts and feelings.
+If talking feels tricky and you find it easier to write things down, use mind maps, metaphors, drawing, or other creative techniques to explore what you are feeling, we can do this.
+What matters most is that you feel comfortable and fully able to express yourself.

 Cost: Sessions last 50 minutes and cost £60 in person and online.